Elnaril/uniswap-universal-router-decoder/README.md

 This codec supports it (at least for supported functions) and exposes public methods that can be chained.

 The chaining starts with the `encode.chain()` method and ends with the `build()` one which returns the full encoded data to be included in the transaction.
 Below some examples of encoded data for one function and one example for 2 functions.
+Starting with v3.0.0, it is possible to start the chaining with `encode()` instead of `encode.chain()`, making the code a bit more concise.

 Default values for deadlines and expirations can be computed with the static methods `get_default_deadline()` and `get_default_expiration()` respectively.
 ```python